A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

-Examples in infinite dimensions where "bad" starting points occur are discussed in \cite{DaRo02a}, \cite{DaRo02b}, \cite{DaRoWa09}, \cite{DaFlPriRo13}, \cite{DaFlPriRo13}, \cite{DaFlRoVe16}.
-More precisely, the solutions to the SDEs therein considered were constructed for all starting points except an abstract (though negligible) set of 'bad' starting points.
-To avoid any confusion, we would like to draw the attention that although the main result from \cite{DaRo02a} claims the existence of the associated diffusion process from all starting points, there is a small gap which was treated afterward in \cite{DaRo02b}.
-In this regard, the question of existence (and uniqueness) of solutions which are allowed to start from such 'bad' points remained open, and the main goal of this work is to answer to this question.
-Concretely, in Theorems \ref{thm 3.4} and \ref{thm 3.16} we show that the solutions obtained in the aforementioned papers can be extended to Lipschitz strong Feller diffusions on the entire space of starting points, in a unique natural way, so that the associated martingale problems are solved for some class of test functions.
-Moreover, we show that when the extended diffusions start from a "bad" point, they become solutions in the classical sense for the corresponding SDEs, after any strictly positive moment of time.
+Examples in infinite dimensions where bad starting points occur are discussed in \cite{DaRo02a}, \cite{DaRo02b}, \cite{DaRoWa09}, \cite{DaFlPriRo13}, \cite{DaFlPriRo13}, \cite{DaFlRoVe16}.
+More precisely, the solutions to the SDEs therein considered were constructed for all starting points except the ones of the abstract (though negligible) set of 'bad' starting points.
+To avoid any confusion, we would like to point out that although the main results from \cite{DaRo02a} claim the existence of the associated diffusion process from all starting points, there is a small gap which was treated afterward in \cite{DaRo02b}.
+In this regard, the question of existence (and uniqueness) of solutions which are allowed to start from such bad points remained open, and one concrete goal of this work is to give a positive answer to this question, based on the general technique of extending Markov processes developed in Subsection 1.2.
+More precisely, in \thnameref{thm 3.4} and \thnameref{thm 3.16} we show that the solutions obtained in the aforementioned papers can be extended to Lipschitz strong Feller diffusions on the entire space of starting points, in a unique natural way, so that the associated martingale problems can be solved for all starting points.
+We thus show that all statements made in \cite{DaRo02a} concerning the solutions of the martingale problem for any starting point are indeed correct and the completion of the proof is contained in this paper.
+Moreover, we show that when the extended diffusions start from a bad point, they become solutions in the classical sense for the corresponding SDEs, after any strictly positive moment of time.
 It seems that in most general situations this is the best result one could possibly expect.
-We call this procedure "natural extension".